Wu Shiow-ming

-Wu Shiow-ming (吳秀明 (Wú Xiùmíng); born 2 June 1960) is a Taiwanese professor of competition law and a politician.
+Wu Shiow-ming (吳秀明 (Wú Xiùmíng); born 2 June 1960) is a Taiwanese legal scholar who is a professor of competition law.
 He was the Chairperson of the Fair Trade Commission from 1 August 2009 to 31 January 2017.
-It is the first time that the Chairperson has the academic experience about competition law.

 Education

 Wu obtained his bachelor's and master's degrees in law from National Chengchi University (NCCU) in 1983 and 1986, respectively.
-He then obtained his doctoral degree from University of Munich in Germany.
+He then completed doctoral studies in Germany, where he earned his Ph.D. in law from the University of Munich in 1995.
+His doctoral dissertation was titled, "Die Ausnahmeregelungen vom Kartellverbot im Fair-Trade-Gesetz der Republik China auf Taiwan in vergleichender Betrachtung mit dem deutschen Kartellrecht".

 Early career

 Upon graduation from Germany, Wu became a professor at the College of Law of NCCU.
 He served as an adjunct professor of the Institute of Technology Law at National Chiao Tung University from 2001 to 2008.